gica3618/pythonradex/joss_paper/paper.md

 ---
-title: 'pythonradex: non-LTE radiative transfer in pure python'
+title: 'pythonradex: a python implementation of the non-LTE radiative transfer code RADEX with additional functionality'
 tags:
   - python
   - astronomy